Fossiel/ComfyUI-Fossiel-QoL-Nodes/README.md

 ![WebP Wrangler](images/webpw_ss.png)

-Load and extract frames from animated WebP files with full control over range and output.
+This node allows you to load and use animated WebP files, as though they were proper videos.
+You can manipulate the animated batch to your liking or output single frames.
+It also supports WebP files with an alpha channel.

 #### Specifications